rackerlabs/genestack/docs/k8s-kubespray.md

     In the above command I'm assuming the use of `cluster.local` this is the default **cluster_name** as defined in the group_vars k8s_cluster file.
 If you change that option, make sure to reset your domain name on your hosts accordingly.

-The ansible inventory is expected at `/etc/genestack/inventory`
+The ansible inventory is expected at `/etc/genestack/inventory` and automatically loaded once `genestack.rc` is sourced.

 ### Prepare hosts for installation